Skip to Main Content

 Finding and adding your lists

-There will usually be an existing list for you to edit, as we rollover lists each academic year.
+There will usually be an existing list for you to edit, as we copy over published lists each academic year.
 Click on My Lists to view any that are already assigned to you or use the search bar to search by module code or name.
 Click on the list you want to edit and click on Add to My Lists, so you can quickly find it in future.

 Editing and organising your lists